 There’s a way to do this for every type of holder we use.
-The size and shape of the bulbs may vary, and they may be incandescent, fluorescent, halogen or LED bulbs, but they all have one thing in common: They have to have power coming in, going through the bulb, and returning to the source.
+The size and shape of the bulbs may vary, and they may be incandescent, fluorescent, halogen, or LED bulbs, but they all have one thing in common: They have to have power coming in, going through the bulb, and returning to the source.
 They won’t work without that.
 And, in most cases, you should be able to restore that function.
 You’ll need a multimeter to do some testing.

-To test for a complete circuit in a screw-in on/off socket, turn the power to the socket on.
+- Turn the power to the socket on.
 You can check with your non-contact voltage tester to make sure it’s there.
 Turn your meter on and set it to read AC voltage (often abbreviated as “VAC”).
 If your meter is one that has selectable ranges within VAC, set it to the lowest value that is greater than 120VAC.
 Lay or hang the meter in a place where you can watch the dial, that will keep it stable, and that is close enough to the socket that you can easily work inside the socket with the probes.

-Reach in with one of the probes and set it on the brass power contact tab in the center of the bottom of the socket.
-Keep it centered in the socket and don’t let the metal part of the probe touch the brass power contact and the side wall of the socket at the same time.
-Once you have that probe set, use the other probe to contact the silver shell of the socket—the part the bulb threads into.
-You can so that as close to the opening as you like.
+- Reach in with one of the probes and set it on the brass power contact tab in the center of the bottom of the socket.
+Keep it centered in the socket and don’t let the metal part of the probe touch the brass power contact and the sidewall of the socket at the same time.

+- Once you have that probe set, use the other probe to contact the silver shell of the socket—the part the bulb threads into.
+You can do that as close to the opening as you like.
 Just be sure that you don’t touch the shell and any power at the same time.
 This means, in particular, that you need to avoid touching the first probe with the second one.

 One thing to note here is that, unlike fixtures that use other types of bulbs, many straight-tube fluorescent fixtures need to have a good connection to the ground to work properly.
 That connection should be visible as a green or bare conductor—wire—that’s terminated under a green hex-heat screw near the ballast.
 Look at it carefully to see if there’s a bare spot behind the wire to allow the ground to make good contact.